-Your doctor may prescribe antibiotics before the procedure.
+Your health care provider may prescribe antibiotics before the procedure.
 If so, take these as directed.

-The procedure is done in a doctor’s office or a hospital.
+The procedure is done in a health care provider’s office or a hospital.
 It takes about 15 minutes.
 You will be able to go home the same day.
 Transrectal ultrasound is often used during the procedure.
-This test uses sound waves to make images that help the doctor insert the needle in the correct place.
+This test uses sound waves to make images on a computer screen The images help the health care provider insert the needle in the correct place.
 During the biopsy:

 If ultrasound will be used, you may be asked to drink water to fill your bladder.

-The ultrasound transducer is lubricated.
+The ultrasound transducer, which is about the size of a finger, is lubricated.
 It is then inserted into the rectum.
 This will feel like a prostate exam.
 The transducer is moved until the prostate can be seen in the ultrasound images.

-To numb the biopsy area, local anesthesia may be injected.
+To numb the biopsy area, local anesthetics may be injected.

 Using the ultrasound images as a guide, the biopsy needle is inserted.
-It may be inserted through the rectum, or through the perineum (the skin between the scrotum and the anus).
+It may be inserted through the rectum or through the skin between the scrotum and the anus (perineum).

 The needle is used to take tissue samples from the prostate.
+About 12 samples are taken from different areas of the prostate.
 These samples are sent to a lab to be tested for cancer.

-At first you may feel a little faint.
+At first you may feel a little lightheaded.
 You can lie on the table until you feel able to stand.
-Once you are okay to leave, you can go back to your normal routine.
-Be aware that having some blood in the urine and stool is normal after this procedure.
-You may also notice blood in your ejaculate (semen) for weeks or months after the biopsy.
-This is expected and not dangerous.
-Your doctor can tell you more about what to expect.
+You can go home after the procedure.
+You can go back to your normal activities.
+You may have some blood in your urine or stool that day.
+This is normal.
+You may also notice blood in your semen for weeks or months after the biopsy.
+This is normal and not dangerous.
+Your health care provider can tell you more about what to expect.

-Blood in the urine or stool that doesn’t go away in 48 hours
+Blood in the urine or stool that doesn’t go away after 48 hours

 Copyright © 2015 Baylor Health Care System All Rights Reserved. |